Former A Day To Remember bassist involved in fatal 2017 car crash

 He crashed head-on into the driver’s side of Bryant Gonzalez Ortiz’s car, who suffered a “massive blunt force trauma”.
 Palm Beach County Fire Rescue declared Gonzalez, 24, dead at the scene.

-The official report cites an eyewitness, whose minivan was almost struck by Woodard after the musician veered to the right in his Tesla.
+The official report cites an eyewitness, whose minivan was almost struck by Woodard’s Tesla after the musician veered to the right.
 Woodward then hit Gonzalez’s Honda Civic.

 Woodard headed out on a European tour with A Day To Remember on June 8, 2017.
 On October 30 that year, his attorney entered a not guilty plea to violations linked to the crash.